 Svartberget is a center for forest field research in northern Sweden.
 It provides key infrastructures for field research on mire ecosystems, catchments, and productive pine and spruce stands.
 The large site gives researchers unique opportunities to study processes and flows on both an ecosystem and a landscape level.

-The centre for research at Svartberget rests at the resarch station which was built in the year 1979, 7 kilometers northwest of the seat of Vindeln.
-Here, around 15 people are employed: Rsearch technicians, research engineers as well as administrative and seasonal employees.
+The centre for research rests at Svartberget where a research station was built in the year 1979, 7 kilometers northwest of the seat of Vindeln.
+Here, around 15 people are employed: Research technicians, research engineers as well as administrative and seasonal employees.

 Svartberget is a part of the Swedish Infrastructure for Ecosystem Science (SITES).
 SITES is a national organization composed of nine field stations, located all over Sweden, which are equipped with infrastructure and technological competence for ecosystem research.